List of American Pie characters: Noah Levenstein

+He appears in the third film, American Wedding (2003).
 In the third installment Noah arrives at the restaurant Jim is at to give him the wedding ring he was going to use to propose to girlfriend Michelle.
 Jim tries to hide the fact that he is being fellated.
-Not knowing Michelle is under the table, Jim's dad expresses his excitement at the proposal.
-Then, after Michelle bumps her head under the table in shock at hearing about the proposal, all chaos ensues as Jim ends up exposed and has to hike his pants up quickly.
-Saving face, he swallows what is left of his pride and asks Michelle to marry him, and then gets an erection.
-She readily agrees.
+Not knowing Michelle is under the table, Jim's dad expresses his excitement at the proposal and inadvertently reveals Michelle and Jim's act.

-He appears in the fourth film, "American Wedding" (2003).

-In the first spin off film from the main series, "American Pie Presents: Band Camp" (2005), he is the camp's MACRO (Morale And Conflict Resolution Officer); he recommends that Matt Stifler start trying to fit in and earn the band's trust.
+In the first spin off film from the main series, American Pie Presents: Band Camp, he is revealed to be the camp's Morale and Conflict Resolution Officer (MACRO) as Michelle is pregnant and unable to take the role herself; he continues to act as a mentor character, recommending that Matt Stifler start trying to fit in and earn the band's trust rather than emulate his older brother.

 He appears again in the fifth installment, in which he is presiding over the annual Naked Mile run.

-He appears in the sixth film, in which he is the Beta alumni and the last-winning team captain of the Greek Olympiad.
-He helps to host the competition, which includes competing to remove girls' bras the fastest, a light saber duel and catching a greased pig.
-The final challenge being to hold off from ejaculation while receiving a lap dance.
+He appears in the sixth film, in which he revealed to be Beta alumni and the last-winning team captain of the Greek Olympiad.
+He helps to host the competition, which includes competing to remove girls' bras the fastest, a light saber duel and catching a greased pig, with the final challenge being to hold off from ejaculation while receiving a lap dance.
 After the Betas win, Noah, as the officiate, hands over the golden hammer to Dwight.

 In the seventh film, he plays a significantly smaller role, as he is not seen until near the end of the movie.
 He is revealed to have created "The Bible" (The Book of Love) while at college.
 After the book is destroyed, Rob, Nathan and Lube track him down to help recreate it, in which he assists them with and helps the group to recreate the manual.

-In American Reunion (2012), it is revealed that his wife (i.e., "Jim's Mom") has died three years prior to the events portrayed in the film, and that he is still grieving her loss.
-In the end, he finds new love with "Stifler's Mom".
+American Reunion marks Noah's last appearance in the franchise and reveals that his wife (otherwise known simply as "Jim's Mom") has died three years prior to the events portrayed in the film, and that he is still grieving her loss.
+During his son's visit Noah enlists Jim and Michelle into helping him set up an online dating profile.
+In the end, however, he finds new love with Stifler's Mom after the two meet at her son's house party and hit it off.